On a Certain Subalgebra of $U_q(\widehat{\mathfrak{sl}}_2)$ Related to the Degenerate $q$-Onsager Algebra: Proof of Theorem (i), (ii), (iii)

-\textit{Proof}.
-The claim holds if $V$ is irreducible as a $\mathcal{U}$-module.
-By the semi-simplicity of $\mathcal{U}$, it holds generally. \\
+\begin{proof} The claim holds if~$V$ is irreducible as a~$\mathcal{U}$-module.
+By the semi-simplicity of $\mathcal{U}$, it holds generally. \end{proof}

-As a warm-up for the proof of Theorem 1, we shall demonstrate how to use these lemmas in the case of the corresponding theorem \cite{CP} for $U_q(L(\mathfrak{sl}_2))$.
-We want, and it is enough, to show part (iii) of the theorem for $U_q(L(\mathfrak{sl}_2))$ by using the classification of finite-dimensional irreducible $\mathcal{B}$-modules, since the parts (i), (ii) are well-known in advance of \cite{CP} and the finite-dimensional irreducible $\mathcal{B}$-modules are classified in \cite{augTD} without using the part (iii) in question.
+As a~warm-up for the proof of Theorem~\ref{Theorem1}, we shall demonstrate how to use these lemmas in the case of the corresponding theorem~\cite{CP} for $U_q(L(\mathfrak{sl}_2))$.
+We want, and it is enough, to show part~(iii) of the theorem for $U_q(L(\mathfrak{sl}_2))$ by using the classif\/ication of f\/inite-dimensional irreducible $\mathcal{B}$-modules.
+This is because the parts~(i),~(ii),~(iv) are well-known in advance of~\cite{CP}, while the f\/inite-dimensional irreducible $\mathcal{B}$-modules are classif\/ied in~\cite{augTD} rather straightforward by the product formula of Drinfel'd polynomials without using the part~(iii) in question.